Asma-bey/accessibility-hci-algeria/README.md

-# Accessibility in Human-Computer Interaction (Algeria Context)
+# Ergonomics and Accessibility in HCI for People with Disabilities in Algeria

 ## Overview
 This project is a literature-based research study analyzing accessibility challenges in digital systems, with a focus on the Algerian context.